system76/docs/_articles/pop-basics.md

 ![Pop Desktop](/images/pop-basics/search.png)

 The <u>Pop!_Shop</u> can be used to install additional software.
-Simply search for programs in categories, and click the <u>Install</u> button to install the software.
+Just search for programs or browse for them by category, and click the <u>Install</u> button to add them to your computer.

 ![Pop Desktop](/images/pop-basics/pop-shop.png)

-Use the Menu Bar at the top of the screen to view options for the current application window you're working in.
+You can find certain options for the current application window you're working in using the Menu Bar at the top of the screen.

 ![Pop Desktop](/images/pop-basics/pop-top-menu.png)

-Various settings for the operating system can be found in the top right menu, and additionally by clicking the gear icon.
+The top right menu can be used to adjust volume and screen brightness, connect to WiFi networks, and log out/restart/shut down the computer.
+You can open the system settings using the gear icon in this menu.

 ![Pop Desktop](/images/pop-basics/pop-settings.png)